quarto-dev/quarto-web/README.md

 The project library will be located under the `renv` folder.

-You don't need to worry about the R environment when you are working on this project. **renv** sets up `.Rprofile` to activate the project library when R is run from the project's root.
+You don't need to worry about the R environment when you are working on this project. **renv** sets up `.Rprofile` to activate the project library when R is ran from the project's root.
 Just run your R code as usual, and **renv** will be activated automatically, meaning R will correctly use the project's library.

 If you are adding a new document that may use a new package, follow these steps: